 E. Retention of Continuing or Career Appointment.
 An appointment to a college administrative position shall be without loss of continuing or career appointment status in the position of academic rank or unit title held prior to the administrative appointment.
 An employee with a continuing or career appointment who moves to a new title and thereafter returns to the same or a similar position shall return with continuing or career appointment.

 F. Procedures.
 Not later than November 1 of the fifth year of credited services the appropriate College Administrator shall submit a written recommendation with justification as to the candidate to the appropriate Vice President or Dean.
-For the purposes of continuing and career appointment: If at the time of consideration for continuing and career appointment, unit members are assigned obligations in two or more departments or Centers as part of their professional duties, recommendations for continuing and career appointment from all department heads or Deans will be used.
+For the purposes of continuing and career appointment: If at the time of consideration for continuing and career appointment, unit members are assigned obligations in two or more departments or SChools as part of their professional duties, recommendations for continuing and career appointment from all department heads or Deans will be used.

 G. Notice.
 Written notice that a continuing or career appointment is, or is not, to be granted shall be given not later than five (5) business days following the regular February Board meeting or March meeting in the event there is no February Board Meeting, preceding the completion of five (5) years of credited service.